vEnhance/web.evanchen.cc/input/faq-contest.md

 - Algebra problems that got tossed into the number theory list because they happened to use the word "integer".

-So if you are one of the countless students who has written to me the question "how do I get better at olympiad algebra",
+So if you are one of the countless students who has asked me "how do I get better at olympiad algebra",
 **the first step to enlightenment is realizing there's no such thing**.
 I'd say it's better to instead focus on a particular sub-skill